mike-ward/mike-ward.github.io/_posts/2010-06-23-jslint-for-visual-studio-2010.md

 ---
 layout: post
-title:  JSLint for Visual Studio 2010
+title: 'JSLint for Visual Studio 2010'
 ---
 > [`JSLint`](http://www.JSLint.com) is a JavaScript program that looks for problems in JavaScript programs.
 It is a code quality tool.
 >